 Elections for the five rotating seats available annually can be contentious.
-In 2011, there was more than one candidate for all but one of the open seats.7
+In 2011, there was more than one candidate for two of the five open seats.7

-In voting procedure, according to Chapter V, Article 27 of the UN Charter, nine votes are required to pass all procedural matters, and all "non-procedural" or substantive matters (for example, resolutions and reports) require a vote of nine and an affirmation or abstention from all permanent members.8
+In voting procedure, according to Chapter V, Article 27 of the UN Charter, nine votes are required to pass all procedural matters.
+"Non-procedural" or substantive matters (resolutions and reports) require a vote of nine and an affirmation or abstention from all permanent members.8